d

 For financial periods ending on or after 1 January 2023, all registered charities that are required to complete an annual return must confirm to the Commission whether they have social media policy and procedures in place.

-If you need advice regarding implementation of your charity’s social media policy, or indeed any other policies and procedures, please do not hesitate to contact David Goepel, Ania Chapman, Lara Persell or any member of the Private Client team.
+If you need advice regarding implementation of your charity’s social media policy, or indeed any other policies and procedures, please do not hesitate to contact David Goepel, Lara Persell or any member of the Private Client team.

 Please note that this blog is provided for general information only.
 It is not intended to amount to advice on which you should rely.
 You must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content of this blog.